 Dr. Ronald Loveridge Co-Chair, Solar Valley Consortium, and Deputy Director, Inland Center for Sustainable Development (ICSD), UC Riverside Dr. Alfredo A. Martinez- Morales Co-Chair, Solar Valley Consortium, and Managing Director, Southern California Research Initiative for Solar Energy (SC-RISE), UC Riverside Our economy can be the foundation of a clean prosperous sustainable future for ISC and the consortium has this squarely in our sights.
-This panel focuses on how the consortium can help craft localized solutions with localized benefits for the counties, Professor Fred Schwartz Deputy Director, SC-RISE Solar Valley Consortium, UC Riverside
+This panel focuses on how the consortium can help craft localized solutions with localized benefits for the counties, cities, industry and our citizens.
+Professor Fred Schwartz Director, SC-RISE Solar Valley Consortium, UC Riverside